A small business guide to federal set-aside contracts

 SAM stands for the System for Award Management — the U.S. government's official registry of businesses that want to work with federal agencies.
 An active registration is a prerequisite to bid, be considered, and get paid on federal contracts.

 It's also where you self-certify your business size, declare the NAICS codes that describe your work, and complete your federal Representations & Certifications.
-This guide splits the two situations that trip people up: a brand-new registration and the annual renewal.
+The rest of this page splits the two situations that trip people up: a brand-new registration and the annual renewal.

 New registration, step by step